-These simple comparisons are confirmed by the sample distributions of dispute durations (survival curves) in Figure 2.
-The distribution for patents with below-median fragmentation stochastically dominates the one for above-median fragmentation, and the reverse holds for complementarity.
+These simple mean comparisons are confirmed by the sample distributions of dispute durations (survival curves) in Figure 2.
+The distribution for patents with below-median fragmentation stochastically dominates the one for above-median fragmentation (the reverse holds for complementarity; figures omitted for brevity).
 In addition, the distribution of dispute duration for cases filed before CAFC stochastically dominates the one for cases after CAFC.